What should an introvert look for in a career?

 Which type are you?

 The differences between these types of introversion can highlight why you’re introverted, as well as the social and external situations in which you thrive.
-By identifying the environments that allow you to excel, you can more accurately choose the right career with the best company for yourself.
+By identifying the environments that allow you to excel, you can more accurately choose the right in demand career with the best company for yourself.
 This can lead to long-term job satisfaction, positive mental health, and a decreased likelihood of burnout.